December 22nd, 2017

-RSVP HERE for our next jumma’a on Friday, November 24th @ 1pm in downtown LA at our NEW LOCATION with khateebah Maria Khani!
-She will inshAllah expand on the topic introduced last month about Qur’an-focused Islam.
+RSVP HERE for our next jumma’a on Friday, December 22nd @ 1pm in downtown LA at our NEW LOCATION with khateebahs Maha Elgenaidi and Connie Highberg!
+They will be sharing their reflections on the need for female religious leadership and scholarship.

 Free babysitting is available upon request – RSVP today!